 |IIa (18 pts)||Open Label, safety, volume escalation, Transperineal route of injection|

 Transperineal route of injection

-A double-blind, multi-national, placebo controlled Phase III study targeting to enroll 440 patients with moderate to severe BPH.
-Patients will be randomized to PRX302 or placebo in this pivotal study.
+A double-blind, multi-national, placebo controlled Phase III study enrolled 440 patients with moderate to severe BPH.
+Patients were randomized to PRX302 or placebo in this pivotal study.
 The primary endpoint of the study is to evaluate the 12-month safety and efficacy of PRX302.
-Enrollment into this study has initiated.
+This study includes a blinded administrative analysis which is expected to be completed around the end of 2014 followed by a complete 12 month data analysis in the second half of 2015.
 For more information please see study NCT1966614 on www.clinicaltrials.gov.
 For patients interested in participating in the trial please call 855-72-MYBPH (855-726-9274).PRX302-2-06 phase I/II trial TRIUMPH phase IIb trial (PRX302-2-03) PRX302-2-01 phase I and PRX302-2-02 phase II